avl/savefile/README.md

 ## 0.10.2 Improve performance of bit-vec serialization

+Savefile lacked support for u128 and i128 types.
+This is fixed.

-Slight improvements to the serialization and deserialization of bit-vec.
+Also: Slight improvements to the serialization and deserialization of bit-vec.
 The on-disk format has changed, but the deserializer knows how to read the old versions.
-This feature no longer works on big-endian machines.
+Bit-vec are no longer supported on big-endian machines.
+Please get in touch if this is a big limitation.
+The reason for this change is that it allows to use a more efficient format.
+On a big-endian machine conversion would be needed, and this would be expensive and hard to test without access to a big-endian machine.

+PRs for big-endian support would be accepted.

 ## 0.10.1 Make dependencies even more configurable, and upgrade some dependencies